anothermimich/K01/readme.md

     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |
     `-----------------------------------------------------------------------------------------'

->In order o use it i have done some cuts that i will try to ilustrate below.
+>In order to use it i have done some cuts that i will try to ilustrate below.
 The cells market with an X represent what was cut.

     ,-----------------------------------------------------------------------------------------.
     |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |  x  |